Lowband21/bevy_mandelbrot/README.md

 Once you've launched the Mandelbrot Fractal Viewer, you'll be presented with the fractal's visualization.
 Use the provided controls to navigate and explore!
 ## Controls
     Pan: Click and drag using the left or middle mouse button.
-    Zoom: Scroll up to zoom in, and scroll down to zoom out.
+    Zoom: Scroll up to zoom in, and scroll down to zoom out, hold shift to zoom faster.
     Inspector: Press Escape to toggle the WorldInspectorPlugin.

 ## Acknowledgements
 Huge thanks to the bevy_pancam crate for providing the foundational camera controls.
 The PanCam functionality in this application has been inspired by and adapted from their work.

-License
+## License
 This project is under the MIT License.
 See the LICENSE file for more details.